steinrue/EMSel/README.md

 -sid, --starting_init_dist <str, default='uniform'>
     Starting initial distribution (pi_0 in HMM language) for initialization of the HMM.
 Options are:
     - "uniform" - uniform, equiprobable prior (recommended/default)
+    - "data_mean" - each replicate's initial condition is the allele frequency averaged across all samples.
     - "delta" - use the "--ic_dict p x", where 0 <= x <= 1 to set the initial condition to a delta function at p = x.
     - "beta" - use "--ic_dict beta_coef alpha", where alpha is a real number, to set the initial condition to a symmetric beta function beta(alpha, alpha).